spatius/relate/docs/source/mutations.md

 ## Remove Special Case

 Since Relate is agnostic to your data scheme, it can differentiate a remove action from an update or add one.
-So in order for a remove action to properly work you also need to provide a `mutationType` property set to 'REMOVE'.
+So in order for a remove action to properly work you also need to provide a `type` property set to 'REMOVE'.
 Here's an example:

 ```js
 import {mutation} from 'relate-js';